IvanJosipovic/ACR-SyncTool/README.md

 - dotnet tool install --global acr-synctool
 - Create [appsettings.json](appsettings.json) and fill out the details
   - AzureContainerRegistries
-    - List of Azure Container Registries and Service Principle Credentials
+    - List of Azure Container Registries with Service Principle Credentials
   - Registries
     - List of Docker Registries and credentials
     - If a registry doesn't require credentials, you can exclude it from this list
     - AuthType can be Basic, PasswordOAuth or AnonymousOAuth
   - SyncedImages
     - List of Docker Images to sync
+    - Image
-    - Make sure to use the full image name ie registry.hub.docker.com/library/busybox
+      - Full image name ie registry.hub.docker.com/library/busybox
+    - Semver
+      - Semver rule, if it doesn't match, the Tag will not be synced
+    - Regex
+      - Regex rule, if it doesn't match, the Tag will not be synced

 - ```json
   {